usaid-cs/yesterday-i-learned/random.md

 1. On [water bug bites][wikipedia 107]: "Their bite is considered one of the most painful that can be inflicted by any insect; however, though excruciatingly painful, it is of no medical significance."
 1. It is [impossible to look at a scene and take a picture of it at the same time][psychologicalscience] while still enjoying either.
 1. [White noise backup trucks][youtube 13] sound more directional than beeping trucks.
-1. "Covariance" is just a fancy way of saying "if parent method returns `Number` then surely a subclass method can return `float`"
 1. "Contravariance" is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`"
 1. Subways are powered by [a third, electrical track][wordpress].
 1. [Causation][harvard]: not (having prostate cancer|wanting to kill yourself|getting type 2 diabetes) makes you want to fewer than two cups of coffee.